PipedreamHQ/pipedream/docs/docs/migrate-from-v1/README.md

 });
 ```

-1. The `event` from the trigger step is still available, but within `steps.trigger.event` instead.
+1. The `event` from the trigger step is still available, but exposed in `steps.trigger.event` instead.
 2. The `$` variable has been passed into the `run` function where your code is executed.

 You can think of the `$` as the entry point to built in Pipedream functions.
 In v1, this special functions included `$end`, `$respond`, etc. In v2, these have been remapped to `$.flow.end` and `$.respond` respectively.